 I don’t tell you this to gain sympathy.
 It’s to encourage you, because after months of struggles, starting medication, and doing therapy, the thing that made me really happy was starting my blog.

 Learning to design patterns and crochet every day was so good for my mental health!
 And I’ve learned that whenever I’m feeling down, I just pick up my hook and work some stitches.
 It helps immensely!

-Side note: I’m still on antidepressants to help with my depression.
-It is the main things that has helped me, but it’s not perfect.
-Life changes are essential.
+Side note: Life changes are essential.
 That is where crochet and blogging came in.

 Keeps your hands busy

 Who else is addicted to her phone?
 Goodness!
 I HATE IT!
 But one thing that gets me off that terrible little time sucker is to turn on a podcast and crochet!
 What a joy that is!

 Now, this is cool!
 Similar to music, crochet can actually slow down signs of dementia!
 It exercises the brain and keeps it from getting weak.
 Now that is an awesome benefit!

 My sophomore year in college, I had a harsh period of depression.
 It was so rough, and I confided in my dad, because he was my safe place.

 Though he had never dealt with the level of depression I had, he told me that when he gets down, the best thing for his mental health is to do something to help someone else.